 > All financial advice must comply with the standards of ethical behaviour, conduct and client care;

 > General competence is Level 5 Certificate or AFA status, with safe harbour until Q2 2022 (estimated).

-> The Ministry of Business, Innovation and Employment (MBIE) consulted about disclosure in May 2018;
+> The Ministry of Business, Innovation and Employment (MBIE) released draft disclosure regulations on 10 October 2019;